Something You Can Do

 I would like to highlight a critical stumbling block: the diversity of backgrounds and experiences among African Americans in Spokane, combined with open housing policies that have dispersed the community geographically.
 This dispersal creates physical and cultural barriers to organizing.
 Efforts at building unity often falter because of a lack of shared experiences or common interests.

 The “myth of unity” is especially powerful.
 True solidarity often requires honest critique and the ability to challenge one another constructively.
-However, as you point out, the fear of disrupting fragile social bonds can prevent this, leaving communities stagnant or divided.
+However the fear of disrupting fragile social bonds can prevent this, leaving communities stagnant or divided.
 Recognizing this tension is a crucial first step toward addressing it.

 2. Opposition’s Strategic Plans